Hong Kong is a place to shop, and these are the best spots to do it!

 Because Hong Kong has no sales tax, and is also a duty-free port (most imported goods aren’t taxed), it’s long been a favorite shopping destination.
 In fact, some goods are sold cheaper than the countries in which they were originally made.

 Still, Hong Kong is no longer the bargain shopping destination it once was years ago.
 Bargain-hunting aside, serious shoppers love Hong Kong for the wide variety of goods and shopping destinations.
 With luxurious high-end malls located next to the chaos of open-air markets, shopaholics flock to Hong Kong for the thrill of the hunt and the sheer volume of retail space.

 Are Hong Kong Goods Real or Fake?

-But while Hong Kong authorities mostly turn a blind eye to counterfeiters, you still risk having your fake goods confiscated by Customs officials (and possibly risk a fine, although I understand it’s rare unless you’re sneaking in huge volumes of stuff for re-sale).
+But while Hong Kong authorities mostly turn a blind eye to counterfeiters, you still risk having your fake goods confiscated by customs officials (and possibly risk a fine, although I understand it’s rare unless you’re sneaking in huge volumes of stuff for re-sale).

-Beware of the old Bait & Switch
+Beware of the “Old Bait & Switch”

-(1) HK ISLAND > Central
+HK Island > Central